c-o-l-i-n/bing-bot/README.md

 Bing Bot is a REST API built with the Python Flask framework and PostgreSQL, hosted on Heroku.

+## 🏰 System Architecture

 There are 4 components that make Bing run:
 - This code repository
 - A GroupMe bot on the owner's GroupMe account
 - A Heroku app (h-row-bing-bot)
 - A PostgreSQL database (Heroku Postgres add-on)

+There is arguably a 5th compoonent: [Kaffeine](http://kaffeine.herokuapp.com) pings the Heroku server every 30 minutes to keep the bot from idling during the day.
+Kaffeine observes a "bedtime" between 6am-12pm GMT (1am-7am EST or 2am-8am EDT) when it does not ping the server [to keep the Heroko app in the free tier](https://devcenter.heroku.com/articles/free-dyno-hours#quota).

 When new code is pushed to the "main" branch of this repository, the Heroku app is updated and re-deployed automatically.
 (Configured in Heroku settings)